Algorithm Blog #2: How Generative AI Works and How It Fails

 Generative AI is also often built using the output of journalists, writers, photographers, artists, and so many more.
 It takes a skilled and well-rounded team of individuals to create a generative AI machine.
 These workers: especially those that work in a more creative discipline, often go uncredited.
 Their work may be used the without their consent and/or they may not be compensated.
 This arises clear ethical concerns and violations.
 Generative AI machines are able to create art pieces and videos so quickly.
 As these machines become more popular, there may be a risk of these workers losing their job due to the machines being able to generate art more quickly.
 AI taking over creative jobs is not the only ethical concern that is brought up in this scenario.
 Every artist, journalist, etc. deserves to be rightfully credited and compensated for the work that they have put into something.
 It hurts the creator financially, may hurt their reputation and overall disregards the work put into the end result created.
 Disrespecting something as innately human as art, which connects people and invokes raw emotions, creates a cycle that ends with a more disconnected and further polarized society.
 To prevent this, policies protecting artists integrity should implemented and companies should give artists, journalists, and other workers rightful credit.

-How can those who want to change the system go about doing so?
-Can the market solve the problem, such as through licensing agreements between publishers and AI companies?
-What about copyright law — either interpreting existing law or by updating it?
-What other policy interventions might be helpful?
-Overall, I think that while the development of generative AI is beneficial to mankind and should be continued, the public’s access to generative AI should be slowed down.
-When the consequences are not yet fully known, it is better to slow down and consider the full impact that generative AI may have on society.
+But how does this issue get solved and how can it be ensured that those that deserve credit, receive it?
+I think that while the development of generative AI is beneficial to mankind and should be continued, the public’s access to generative AI should be slowed down.
+I think that because the consequences are not yet fully known, it is important to slow down and consider the full impact that generative AI may have on society.
 Considering the environmental impact and ethical violation, generative AI is not worth the downfall of man.
 Until it is known that the benefits outweigh the consequences and negative impact, it is best to allow researchers to continue furthering their understanding and limiting the ways that users are able to interact with it.
 For the time being, creating policy around AI and the way the general public has access to it is the best course of action to take.
 Copyright law and other laws that protect artists must be taken seriously and updated to include artificial intelligence within the definitions.
 Change can seem daunting, but looking at reasonable steps for all actors involved to take can allow real change to occur.